 Here are some ways I put fun into our boxes and into our school day.

 First, I'm most likely to put the fun stuff in if it is right there, ready to go.
 I have my little set of drawers where I keep a lot of supplies.
 I have drawers for math and language, science and games.
-Here is a peek into the drawers:

-In this drawer you can see some letter cards and letter rubber stamps.
+Language: In this drawer you can see some letter cards and letter rubber stamps.
 Games like Scrabble Slam is fast paced, fun, and a great phonics practice or review.
 Lots of great homophones often come up in the game and it is a great time to ltalk about those.
 Bananagrams is both fun and educational.
 There are lots of ways you can play, and you can even make up your own games with the little letter tiles.
 (Bananagrams tiles also work great to practice spelling words).

 Puzzles and Games: The kids really like puzzle type games.
 I think it is good to just get the brain to change gears and think in a different way.